 Compromised specimens

-There may be occasions when concerns are raised either at Sheerwater Health Centre or the laboratory at [insert name and location] regarding the integrity of the sample.
-In such instances, there may be a requirement to raise a [datafix] incident report, particularly if the specimen has leaked in a public area.
+There may be occasions when concerns are raised either at Sheerwater Health Centre or the laboratory regarding the integrity of the sample.
+In such instances, there may be a requirement to raise an incident report, particularly if the specimen has leaked in a public area.
 However, communication will be maintained between both locations to determine (where possible) the cause.

 ---------------------------